moosend/mooskin-ui/components/Checkbox/README.md

 ### Validation

 The Checkbox Component can be validated using the `status` and `validate` props.
-The `status` prop will accept an 'error' or 'success' string to apply the appropriate classes to the input, or none for that matter.
-The `validate` prop is the validation function which accepts a arg of an array of objects reflecting new checkbox values, and depending on the received value, you can use any kind of validation you like.
+The `status` prop will accept an 'error' or 'success' string to apply the appropriate classes to the checkboxes, or none for that matter.
+The `validate` prop is the validation function which accepts a arg of an object containing `value`, `dataLabel` and `required` props of the component as properties, and depending on the received value, you can use any kind of validation you like.
 The `description` prop can also be used in the process to inform the user about validation errors.
 The validation will fire the first time onBlur, and every other time onChange.

 #### Example